niol/fail2ban-subnet/README.md

 Current limitations:

 - unbanning can be slow with large ip sets, which opens a window for bad ips to access the protected service, before the whole bad network is banned.
-- if using `nftables`, `auto-merge` may lead to failures to unban when ban time is elapsed.
+- if using `nftables`, using `auto-merge` as suggested below leads to failures to unban when ban time is elapsed: ban rules encompassed by larger ban rules are automatically removed by the kernel, and when ban expires, those rules are nowhere to be found when unbanning.
+The consequence is unwanted noise in the `fail2ban` log.
+- enforcing jail `maxretry` on a whole subnet would require access to `fail2ban` internals or (re)parsing the logs so it should be implemented in `fail2ban`, not as an external script.
+This is beyond the scope of this script.

 ## Requirements